Geography Games For Kids

 Geocaching And Map Reading Activities

-Here are our children William and Catherine finding a hidden cache on the coast after following the map coordinates:
+The photos are our homeschool children William and Catherine finding a hidden cache after following the map coordinates.

 Geocaching For Kids

 Geocaching is free.
 You are given the coordinates to find a hidden container - which often has a surprise present inside!

 This is one of those fantastic geography activities for kids which

 teaches so much homeschool geography at the same time as awakening one

 of the most enjoyable instincts buried deep inside all of us - the treasure hunt.